Beating Breast Cancer

 Oh my god.

-So it was a lesson to me to say, you need to follow your inner guidance and to trust that now I, you know, I can’t change what’s happened and I don’t look back and have any regrets.
+So it was a lesson to me to say, you need to follow your inner guidance and to trust that now I, you know, can’t change what’s happened and I don’t look back and have any regrets.
 And to some extent, I think I wouldn’t be able to share with others had I not had the experience that I’ve had,

-But where I haven’t followed it and and what’s been the repercussion and the Other thing I remembered about that time is so after after I had had the operation and I’m in my hospital bed and I’m feeling pretty pretty down and out about myself I was wrapped up like a mummy and I had all these drips coming out of different areas drainage tube, so I kinda looked a bit like one of those sculptures, inch installation sculptures, you know, and I’m lying, they’re all wrapped up like this.
+But where I haven’t followed it and what’s been the repercussion and the Other thing I remembered about that time is so after I had had the operation and I’m in my hospital bed and I’m feeling pretty down and out about myself I was wrapped up like a mummy and I had all these drips coming out of different areas drainage tube, so I kinda looked a bit like one of those sculptures, inch installation sculptures, you know, and I’m lying, they’re all wrapped up like this.

 And feeling really down that I’d actually been through this and, and, and, and kind of feeling like, I wish I was dead because I don’t feel so bad.
 Yeah.
-And the next minute I hear this little girl’s voice coming down the corridors and it was my grandparents are sorry, my parents had brought my little daughter Audrey, who was three in and I started to get really match, you know,
+And the next minute I hear this little girl’s voice coming down the corridors and it was my grandparents are sorry, my parents had brought my little daughter Audrey, who was three and I started to get really matched, you know,

-I was thinking don’t bring Audrey in here when I’m looking like this because she’s gonna be you’re scared and, and I was I was I felt overly angry, but I couldn’t move, you know, I couldn’t even move my head.
+I was thinking don’t bring Audrey in here when I’m looking like this because she’s gonna be you’re scared and, and I was I felt overly angry, but I couldn’t move, you know, I couldn’t even move my head.

 And I just remember hearing a little voice and, and they were holding her and, and I looked into her eyes and she looked into mine and I’m on and behind.
 She wasn’t really she wasn’t seeing any of the bandages or the tubes that were coming out of me and she said, did they take your boob?
 And then she said, did they make you another one?

 And, and it was so sweet.
 And I just vowed at that point in time that I never wanted to be in another hospital again.
 And I needed to do whatever I could do to be well, you know, moving forward.
 Yeah.
-So So I came out Knowing that, that I was I was going to be healthy and to learn how to to thrive in that and that was going to be my priority.
+So So I came out Knowing that, that I was going to be healthy and to learn how to thrive in that and that was going to be my priority.

 Tell me about, you know how you said to the doctor, it’s not in my lymph nodes, you end up having a conversation with your doctor about that discussion that you had.